Old Bill's Fun Run 2020

 Inspiring Philanthropy Since 1997

-For twenty-three years, Mr. and Mrs. Old Bill have inspired thousands to raise millions through this innovative community celebration.
+For twenty-four years, Mr. and Mrs. Old Bill have inspired thousands to raise millions through this innovative community celebration.
 In 2019 alone, Old Bill’s accomplished the following…

 4,012 donors, including 69 Co-Challengers, contributed to the match and directly to more than 200 nonprofits through Old Bill’s Fun Run 2019.
 On average, each donor gave to 5.28 nonprofits, and 47% of gifts were less than $250.